Gardening in Sandy Soil

 The best way to improve sandy soil is to add organic matter, which is decomposed plant material and/or animal manure (emphasis on decomposed!).
 Adding organic matter to your soil is the ONLY way to improve sandy soil.
 Many well-meaning gardeners may offer options they’ve tried “successfully” but ask for proof (University based research).

-*Special thanks to Far Out Flora for allowing me to use their photo!
-Check out their awesome website, click here
+Special thanks to Far Out Flora for allowing me to use their photo!
+Read Gardening 101: Soil Preparation for tips on how to get your soil ready for planting.

 Leave a Reply